Zymen Danseker: Biography

-Danziger had been residing in Marseilles for a year when French authorities asked him to lead an expedition against the corsairs.
+Danseker had been residing in Marseilles for a year when French authorities asked him to lead an expedition against the corsairs.
 Despite rumors of his capture, he returned to France later that same year.
 In 1615 he was called up by Louis XIII to negotiate the release of French ships being held by Yusuf Dey in Tunis.
-According to the account of William Lithgow, Dansker was led ashore in a ruse by Yusuf, captured by janissaries, and beheaded.
+According to the account of William Lithgow, Danseker was led ashore in a ruse by Yusuf, captured by janissaries, and beheaded.